ConorGilesDoran/UCD_BHLS_Thesis/README.md

 DE_RNA_survival - differential gene expression profiling, RNA signature identification and survival analysis.
 Post_sig_functions - all extra functions required for the DE_RNA_survival script.

-All results generated are located in the "Final_output" folder.
+All results are located in the "Final_output" zip file.